-In autumn 2021, WDCAB was at the forefront of highlighting some of the issues faced by local people as we moved out of lockdown.
-We warned of the consequences of the removal of the Universal Credit uplift, we urged people to prepare for the anticipated fuel cost increase and subsequent inflationary pressures.
-We were successful, in December 2021, in securing funding to enable us to offer energy vouchers to clients approaching the Bureau in financial difficulty.
-We were unable to promote this to the public but liaised with partners and the local authority to ensure that those in need had additional help to heat their homes.
+In autumn 2022, WDCAB was also, once again, at the forefront of highlighting the financial issues faced by local people.
+We warned of the imminence of, and urged people to prepare for, fuel cost increases and other inflationary pressures.
+We liaised with partners and the local authority to ensure that those in need had additional help to heat their homes.

-In December 2021 we were informed that we had been successful in our application for accreditation under the Scottish National Standards for Information and Advice Providers.
-The award came after a lengthy quality of advice and management audit by the Scottish Legal Aid Board.
-This was a significant achievement and stands the Bureau in good stead as we move forward.
+In July 2022 we were informed that we had successfully completed the Citizens Advice Scotland, Quality of Advice Membership Standards Audit.
+This followed on from our successful application for accreditation under the Scottish National Standards for Information and Advice Providers which came after a lengthy quality of advice and management audit by the Scottish Legal Aid Board.
+These are significant achievements, given the challenges we faced and the level of upheaval in 2021 & 2022, and stands the Bureau in good stead as we move forward.